 2. RULES OF AUCTION

-2.1 The Rules of Auction in their entirety shall form the basis of the bidding and bargaining carried out between the auctioneer on behalf of the auction house and the bidders and shall also govern the rules of each sale so concluded.
+2.1 The Rules of Auction in their entirety shall form the basis of the bidding and bargaining carried out between the auctioneer on behalf of the auction house and the bidders and shall also govern the rules of each bid accepted, subject to confirmation, or sale so concluded.